Jessica Ramos: New York Senate

-In January 2018, Ramos announced her candidacy for New York state senate, challenging Jose Peralta, a former member of the Independent Democratic Conference, in the Democratic Party primary election.
-Ramos defeated Peralta and won the general election.
+In January 2018, Ramos announced her candidacy for New York State Senate, challenging Jose Peralta, a former member of the Independent Democratic Conference, in the Democratic Party primary election.
+She campaigned as a progressive who would champion the rights of immigrants and women, and help unseat a candidate who caucused with Republicans.
+Ramos defeated Peralta and then won the general election, running on the Democratic and Working Families Party ballot lines.
 Her campaign was endorsed by New York City Mayor Bill de Blasio, The New York Times, and U.S. Senator Kirsten Gillibrand.